alabou/NMOS-MatroxOnly/NMOS With SRT.md

 A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of a MPEG2-TS Stream consumed by a Receiver.

+A non-NMOS SRT Sender is an SRT sender device that is not an NMOS Node and as such not part of an NMOS system.

+A non-NMOS SRT Receiver is an SRT receiver device that is not an NMOS Node and as such not part of an NMOS system.

 ## SRT IS-04 Senders

 Nodes implementing IS-04 v1.3 or higher, that are capable of transmitting SRT streams, MUST have Source, Flow and Sender resources in the IS-04 Node API.